Skip to main content

 Add a connection

-On the bundle’s Credentials tab, click Connect next to a listed service, or Connect another app at the bottom for a service not in the list.
+On the bundle’s Credentials tab, click Connect next to a listed service, or Connect another tool for a service not in the list.
 For a custom connection, choose the credential type:

 Credential typeUse for